DojoMadness/t-blondi/README.md

 - `minTotalViews`: will ignore channels with fewer total views than this value;
 - `maxTotalViews`: will ignore channels with more total views than this value;
 - `minAvgRecentViews`: will ignore channels with fewer average recent views than this value;
-- `maxAvgRecentViews`: will ignore channels with more average recent views than this value.
+- `maxAvgRecentViews`: will ignore channels with more average recent views than this value;
+- `maxInactivityThresholdMonths`: doesn't fetch channels whose most recent upload are older (in months) than the value of this parameter.

 The script will ignore any filter for which the value is set to 0.